jennielees/full-stack/_posts/2014-08-04-fun-with-data.md

 `+=` is a shortcut for a variable adding 1 to itself, instead of typing `monday = monday + 1`.

 Do you notice anything slow, or error-prone about this approach?
+There should be a lot of `if` statements, which may have been tedious to write out.
+Check your code [against this solution](https://gist.github.com/jennielees/72029eadf4a58221a980).

 Let's move on to look for a specific piece of information.